The proactive model is a world model, not a VLM

-Why is "speak" the action?
+Why is "notify a human" the only action?

 What a world model gets you that a VLM doesn't

-• "If the autonomous car holds its current trajectory, it cuts off the pedestrian in the crosswalk in 2.4 s."
+- "If the autonomous car holds its current trajectory, it cuts off the pedestrian in the crosswalk in 2.4 s."

-• "If the ICU patient's HR continues this trend, they desaturate in ~90 s."
+- "If the ICU patient's HR continues this trend, they desaturate in ~90 s."

 Which means: the headline output of a proactive model isn't a natural-language alert.
 It's an action distribution conditioned on rolled-out futures.